The Keltiad

-The Keltiad is a body of epic fantasy works written by Patricia Kennealy-Morrison.
-There are eight novels in the series and one collection of short stories.
+The Keltiad is a body of epic fantasy works written by Patricia Kennealy-Morrison, consisting of eight novels and one collection of short stories.

 The books are set in a star system far from our own, where various Celtic peoples emigrated after the rise of Christianity and the purge of the Old Religion that followed.
-The novels and short stories are based upon traditional Celtic legends and mythology, woven into a technologically advanced universe, and updated for a futuristic culture.
+The novels and short stories are based upon traditional Celtic legends and mythology, specifically those of Ireland, along with elements of Arthurian lore, woven into a technologically advanced universe, and updated for a futuristic culture.

 Several other titles were planned, but when in 2007 publisher HarperCollins decided to drop the series, Kennealy-Morrison was forced to curtail it.
 The author then made known her plans to continue the series with at least two more titles – The Beltane Queen and The Cloak of Gold, the conclusion of the series – to be published by her own Lizard Queen Press, plus, depending on reader response, possibly several more.
 At the time of her death in 2021 neither of these had been published.

 The Tales of Aeron

 The Copper Crown

 The Copper Crown introduces us to the technologically advanced, interstellar kingdom of Keltia, founded in Earth year 452 by Celts from Earth.
-As the book opens, in Earth year 3512, Aeron Aoibhell is Ard-rian (High Queen) of Keltia, and finds herself in a particularly unenviable position.
+As the book opens, in Earth year 3512, Aeron Aoibhell is Ard-rian (High Queen) of Keltia.
 Earth has finally discovered its faraway and long-sundered kinfolk, but any possible alliance/treaty with the Terran Federacy could result in war with Keltia’s fiercest rivals, the Phalanx and the Cabiri Empire.